cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 When the command is done executing, you'll have an operational Cloudify manager on the desired provider.
 You may verify this by making a *status* call.

 Note that if you're using the commercial version, the Web UI should appear as a running service in the output.
+If you are using the standard version, the Cloudify UI status should be "unknown".

 An example output: